mbarkhau/bumpver/CONTRIBUTING.md

 - Only specify direct dependencies of the project, not transitive dependencies of other projects.
-These are installed via their dependency declarations.
+These are installed via their own respective dependency declarations.
-- The default specifier for a package should be only its name without a version specifier.
+- Whenever possible, the specifier for a package should be only its name without a version specifier.
 With this as the default, the project remains   up to date in terms of security fixes and other library improvements.
-- Some packages consider some of their dependancies to be optional, in which case you will have to specify their transitive dependencies
+- Some packages consider some of their dependancies to be optional, in which case you will have to specify their transitive dependencies.
 - Only specify/pin/freeze a specific (older) version if there are known issues, or your project requires features from an unstable (alpha/beta) version of the package.
 Each pinned version should